toukovk/browserify-middleware/README.md

 The `options` passed to each middleware function override the defaults specified in `settings`.

-Setings has two properties `settings.production` and `settings.development` which specify the default settings for each environment.
+Settings has two properties `settings.production` and `settings.development` which specify the default settings for each environment.
 The current environment is specified by `settings.mode` and defaults to `process.env.NODE_ENV || 'development'`

 Production defaults: